DTLP/homelab/README.md

 but the initial setup is done using [Ansible](https://github.com/DTLP/homelab/tree/main/ansible).
 I used to use Vagrant for this before I moved to Proxmox, but I no longer maintain that config.
 You can still find it [here](https://github.com/DTLP/homelab/tree/main/archive/vagrant).

 My kubernetes manifests are located in [kubernetes-manifests](https://github.com/DTLP/homelab/tree/main/kubernetes-manifests).

 All secrets are [age](https://github.com/FiloSottile/age) encrypted using [Strongbox](https://github.com/uw-labs/strongbox).

+Dependencies are managed by [renovate](https://github.com/renovatebot/renovate).

+Talos and Kubernetes upgrades are done with [tuppr](https://github.com/home-operations/tuppr).